Your room once was the deep forest and still wants to uncurl itself.

 It doesn't really matter.
 The most important thing is that I'm already thinking about watching some more television.

 It's better that I died.
-The last thing I'd want to do years later is watch two policewomen accost a homeless man for sitting by himself on a high street.
+The last thing I'd want to do years later is watch two policewomen accost a homeless man for sitting alone on a high street.
 I wouldn't want to watch it play out like a film, as I sip a cup of tea.
 The man telling a stern face of the law he doesn't want to move, that he shouldn't have to.

 A police van arrives and two policemen get out, relaxed as if browsing for furniture.
 They're chatting, presumably about how they should exercise their power.
 A passer-by starts shouting at the homeless man, calling him a fucking junkie, whilst another films the scene on his phone.